Towards Evaluating the Robustness of Visual State Space Models: Robustness of Vision State Space Models

-Fig.~\ref{fig:coco_o} shows that the VSSM-S and VSSM-T models consistently outperform other architectures in most COCO-O scenarios, achieving the highest AP scores in the original validation set and maintaining their lead in out-of-distribution domains like cartoon, painting, sketch, and weather.
-However, the tattoo domain is challenging for all models, with VSSMs exhibiting lower AP and APm compared to the Swin and ConvNext models.
-On average, VSSM-S and VSSM-T achieve AP scores of 42.2$\%$ and 41.1$\%$, surpassing the Swin and ConvNext models.
-Similarly, Fig.~\ref{fig:coco_c} shows that VSSM-T and VSSM-S generally outperform their Swin counterparts across various common corruptions in object detection, indicating their superior robustness.
-Even the smallest VSSM-T surpasses the larger Swin-S in most corruption scenarios, demonstrating VSSMs' effectiveness in maintaining high accuracy under common corruptions.
-Both model families exhibit noticeable performance drops when dealing with \textit{`Glass Blur'} and \textit{`Zoom Blur'} corruptions.
-However, On COCO-DC (Tab.~\ref{tab:coco_dc}), the high performance of VSSM models on clean images does not transfer well to maintain their lead in color and texture background variations of the images.
-Swin-S model achieves the highest average AP score of $56.70$ across the background variations, followed by score of $56.20$ by VSSM-S model.
+Fig.~\ref{fig:coco_o} shows VMamba-S and VMamba-T consistently outperforming other architectures in most COCO-O scenarios, leading in original validation and out-of-distribution domains (cartoon, painting, sketch, weather).
+However, all models struggle with the tattoo domain.
+On average, VMamba-S and VMamba-T achieve AP scores of 42.2$\%$ and 41.1$\%$, surpassing Swin and ConvNext models.
+Fig.~\ref{fig:ade_c_coco_c} demonstrates VMamba models' superior robustness across various common corruptions in object detection, with even VMamba-T outperforming larger Swin-S in most scenarios.
+All models show performance drops with \textit{`Glass Blur'} and \textit{`Zoom Blur'} corruptions.
+For further details and results on COCO-DC, see Appendix \ref{app:detection_corruptions}.